Historic Aldie Mansion

 Today, Aldie’s rich history lives on as the adaptively reused headquarters of Heritage Conservancy and as a venue site for weddings, parties, conferences and more.

-**Due to the nature of its use as a private event and office space, Aldie Mansion is not open for public tours on a regular basis.
+**Due to the nature of its use as a private event and office space, Aldie Mansion is not currently open for public tours.
 Keep an eye on our events page or sign up for our newsletter HERE for information about scheduled garden tours and open house dates.**